 It's all happening on the steps

 Steps allow people to participate in a place and it gives them legitimacy to be there.
 Some steps introduce important destinations, like this church in Barcelona (just below left).
 In a square of Seville (just below right), steps provide a meeting and resting spot for everyone .
-In New York's Bryant Park, steps delineate the cafe and restaurant spaces from the main green space.
-Rome's famous Spanish Steps are one of the city's most famous landmarks.
+In New York's Bryant Park (lower left), steps delineate the cafe and restaurant spaces from the main green space.
+Rome's famous Spanish Steps (lower right) are one of the city's most famous landmarks.

 A front "porch" attracts more life to public buildings